handgunman/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 If enabled, `cache_populated_by_fetch` will instead cause all nodes to load new data parts from storage into their cache without requiring a query to trigger such an action.

 Default value: 0.

+## assign_part_uuids

+Generate UUIDs for parts.
+Before enabling check that all replicas support new format.

+Default value: 0 (disable).